canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 Before publishing your source code, it must include:

-* a LICENCE (see Licencing above) file containint a copy of the licence under under which the source code is released;
+* a LICENCE (see Licencing above) file containing a copy of the licence under under which the source code is released;
 * a README.md file providing bilingual information about the project, how to use it and general documentation.

 It should also include: